bastian-pnptc/premaster/index.md

         STARTUP AUTOBAHN is our flagship innovation platform, located in Stuttgart.
 The platform is the largest in Europe and one of the latest programs of Plug and Play.
 STARTUP AUTOBAHN unites global young tech companies with the unrivalled tech expertise of Silicon Valley and the best of German engineering.

-        Founded by Plug and Play, Daimler AG, Hewlett Packard Enterprise, ZF, Porsche, DPDHL, Webasto and BASF we accelerate - together with our 19 corporate partners - startups which develop innovative solutions in the field of Future Mobility and Smart Production.
+        Founded by Plug and Play, Daimler AG, Hewlett Packard Enterprise, ZF, Porsche, DPDHL, Webasto and BASF we - together with our 20+ corporate partners - accelerate startups which develop innovative solutions in the fields of Future Mobility and Smart Production.
 alumni:
   title: Alumni<br>Perks.
   tagline: 'What happens during your studies:'
   intro: >
-    You will start your master’s degree with a bigger network, more experience, insights in different industries and a boost of motivation.
+    You will start your masters degree with a bigger network, more experience, insights in different industries and a boost of motivation.
 And we will continue to be on your side!
 This is in for you as PreMaster Alumni:
   perks:
     - Your Plug and Play supervisor will be your mentor in case you need expert guidance
     - A position as a working student if it fits the circumstances